jube-home/www.jube.io/_pages/jube-training.md

   reporting, ensuring your team can confidently operate independently.
 - **Pilot Validation:** Complete the pilot cycle within the six-week period, demonstrating that alerts are captured and managed correctly, and providing actionable insights for scaling to additional channels and rules.
-- **Service Delivery:** Integration support is provided throughout the pilot via asynchronous chat through a private [Matrix] room for direct developer access, email support, and on-demand online meetings.

 This approach ensures training is **practical, not just theoretical**—participants transition seamlessly into a **live pilot**, leaving with both knowledge and a working implementation ready for expansion.

+---

+# **Service Delivery & Developer Support**

+Integration support is provided throughout the pilot, including:

+- **Matrix Chat Room:** Direct asynchronous access to the developer for fast guidance.
+- **Email Support:** Guidance and clarifications as needed.
+- **On-Demand Meetings:** Live walkthroughs and problem-solving sessions.

+If desired, as an elective, **retained developer support** is available on a rolling monthly basis, providing **two days (16 hours) of support per month**, prorated by the hour.
+This ensures your team can continue to implement, operate, and refine Jube confidently.

 ---